Skip to navigation Skip to content

 Small Mammals Busy Preparing for Colder Weather

 While many small mammals and bats are putting on fat in fall to prepare for a long, cold winter hibernation, many are not.
-For the most part, our common small mammals -- the eastern chipmunk, white-footed mouse and meadow vole – remain active during the winter with periods of torpor — a short period of inactivity but not true hibernation.
+For the most part, our common small mammals — the eastern chipmunk, white-footed mouse and meadow vole — remain active during the winter with periods of torpor, a short period of inactivity but not true hibernation.

 White-footed mice are not true hibernators and do not put on fat for winter.
 They continue to eat and are active all winter with some short periods of torpor when food is in short supply or temperatures are low.
-While they are solitary for most of the year, they may form small groups in the same nest to conserve heat in the winter.White-footed-mouse-Peter-Chen
+While they are solitary for most of the year, they may form small groups in the same nest to conserve heat in the winter.A close-up of a white-footed mouse shows its prominent whiskers.

 Eastern chipmunks prepare for the winter by hoarding food during the summer and fall in their dens for consumption throughout the winter.
 Like white-footed mice, they do not hibernate but enter torpor when temperatures drop.
 On mild winter days, they can be seen above ground.